Applications accepted between 1 October 2019 and 6:00pm on 17 January 2020.

 How to Apply

-The online application will open on 1 October 2019 and the closing date for applications is 17 January at 6:00pm.
+The closing date for applications is 17 January at 6:00pm.
 Please refer to the ‘Rules’ section for further information regarding the application process.